 Volvo XC60 Recharge hybrid range, MPG, CO2 & charging

-The Volvo XC60 plug-in is easy to live with, offering strong real-world economy and low CO2 for a big SUV
+The Volvo XC60 Recharge plug-in hybrid is easy to live with, offering strong real-world economy and low CO2 emissions for such a big SUV

 |Fuel economy||CO2 emissions||Electric range||Wallbox charge time|